 Even after your child comes home, go back to the resources that initially helped you prepare.
 Dive deeper into these resources as you seek answers to new questions that may have arisen since your child’s arrival home.
-Re-visit the Empowered to Connect information.
+Re-visit the recommended resources.
 Look for adoption groups that may meet in your area or conferences that may offer valuable resources and insight.
-Re-read “The Connected Child” by Dr. Karyn Purvis and make use of video resources she has produced.
-Working through the ETC Study Guide would likely also give additional insight at this point.
+Re-read “The Connected Child” by Dr. Karyn Purvis.

 You’ve never reached the end of your ability to learn and grow in this area.